MelDon2000/Python-Codes/README.md

 # Random-Codes

-This is Resistor Finder using Python.
+This is Random Codes I made.